StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 To delete the StackState AWS Cloudformation stack from an AWS account using the AWS web console:

-If the template is in the main region, the S3 bucket used by StackState must be emptied as CloudFormation can't delete an empty bucket.

 1. Disable the EventBridge rule:
    1. Go to EventBridge.
    2. Find and open the rule with a name that starts with `stackstate-resources-StsEventBridgeRule`.